The Politics of Multi-Racial Identity -Part 1 of 4

 His research reveals that race is not colorblind.
 The blind do not “ see” color, but they do have a visual concept of race.
 Hence, they make choices on friends and relationships using the same construct as the sighted. (link to YouTube interview)

-It is an intriguing thought exercise to contrast Professor Obasogie’s findings with the ambitions of a colorblind society desired by Ward Connerly.
+It is fascinating to contrast Professor Obasogie’s findings with the ambitions of a colorblind society desired by Ward Connerly.

 Ward Connerly